Shivanikanodia/Fraud-Detection-Engine-/README.md

-## FRAUD DETECTION MODEL (TRAIN, TEST AND DEPLOY):
+## FRAUD DETECTION ENGINER (TRAIN, TEST, DEPLOY AND CONTAINERIZE):

 ### OBJECTIVE:

-The objective of this project is to build and productionize a predictive model that classifies whether a given transaction is fraudulent or legitimate.
+The objective of this project is to Build and Productionize a ML Engine that classifies whether a given transaction is Fraudulent or Legitimate.
 Detecting fraudulent transactions is critical in the financial and banking sectors to minimize monetary losses, protect customers, and maintain trust.

 ### GOAL:

-Maximize fraud detection accuracy (high recall) while maintaining a low false positive rate (balanced precision-recall trade-off).
-To Provide an interface to Risk Team, banking system.
+Maximize fraud detection accuracy (high recall) while maintaining balanced precision-recall trade-off) To Provide an interface to Risk Team and Monitoring Teams to input details and receive fraud risk score, decisions and AI driven explanaitions using open source LLM.

 ----
 ### STEPS: